IBM-Bluemix-Docs/third-party/3p_parameter_example.md

   * **parameters.optionsUrl**

-    The API that is called by the Bluemix Console to get a list of options for dropdown, check box, or radio input type.
+    The API that is called by the console to get a list of options for dropdown, check box, or radio input type.
 The response is a JSON that contains two fields:

       * **options**